 Newark, DE 19716

-Bassist, composer, performer, and teacher Miles Brown comes from a musical family and began playing the bass at an early age.
+Bassist, composer, performer and teacher Miles Brown comes from a musical family and began playing the bass at an early age.
 He attended the Eastman School of Music for his undergraduate degree, earning a Bachelor of Music in Music Education and Jazz and Contemporary Media.
-In 2003, he received a Master of Music in String Bass Performance from Mannes College of Music, and he earned a Doctorate in Jazz Performance from Eastman in 2012.
+In 2003, he received a Master of Music in String Bass Performance from Mannes College of Music, and earned a Doctorate in Jazz Performance from Eastman in 2012.

 Bachelor of Music, Eastman School of Music

 Doctor of Musical Arts, Eastman School of Music

 This Page Last Modified On: